jlangr/ccode2/classes.md

 Classes provide ways to help you keep your sanity as your system grows.
 Without sensible organization, you will:

 * have a harder time finding the code you're looking for
-* bloat your system with considerable redundancy; doubling it in size is easily in range
+* bloat your system with considerable redundancy; doubling it in size is a likely possibility
 * create defects around inconsistent behaviors, due to the redundancies
 * create defects due to increasing complexity (...)
 * spend extensive amounts of time writing automated tests for it
-* ...

 All those outcomes increase in likelihood with growth, in turn increasing your costs and frustrations.

-We'll talk about "clean class design" throughout this chapter.
+We'll talk about *clean class design* throughout this chapter.
 In your head, translate that to "doing all the things that should make our development lives easier."

 "Clean" isn't a ding at anyone.
 Our notion of "unclean" is a way of characterizing code that demands more effort from the average developer to understand or maintain.